 For an online glimpse at assorted modifications, visit The Lifetime Home, an interactive resource created by the Fall Prevention Center of Excellence at the University of Southern California Leonard Davis School of Gerontology.
 It provides a room-by-room set of potential hazards as well as fixes.

-More than 8,000 people have been certified as CAPS, and training is offered at 60 to 70 locations each year around the country and in Canada.
-But Dan Bawden, who helped found the program and trains peers for the certification, says the number certified represents a tiny fraction of the country’s contractors and remodelers.
+More than 9,000 people have been certified as CAPS, and training is offered at 30 to 40 locations each year around the country and in Canada.
+But Dan Bawden, who helped found the program and trains peers for the certification, says that number represents a tiny fraction of the country’s contractors and remodelers.

-“Having homes that are unfriendly to seniors as they get older is nothing new,” says Bawden, a custom builder and remodeler based in Bellaire, Texas.
+“Having homes that are unfriendly to seniors as they get older is nothing new,” says Bawden, the owner and president of Legal Eagle Contractors, a custom building and remodeling firm based in Bellaire, Texas.
 “In really older houses, doors are almost always too skinny.”

-Modification costs range from basics, such as $400 for adding grab bars, to $2,000 to widen a doorway.
-To truly modify a 2,000-square-foot house not built for accessibility can be an $80,000 to $100,000 project if it includes installing additional lighting, building ramps to get inside from outdoors, widening doorways, remodeling floors without bumps and threshold changes, and redoing at least one bathroom and the kitchen, he says.
+Modification costs range from basics, such as $500 for adding grab bars, to $2,800 to widen a doorway.
+To truly modify a 2,000-square-foot house not built for accessibility can be a $100,000 to $150,000 project if it includes installing additional lighting, building ramps to get inside from outdoors, widening doorways, remodeling floors without bumps and threshold changes, and redoing at least one bathroom and the kitchen, Bawden says.

 Some financial assistance available

 Local or state programs can provide financial assistance for retrofits such as grab bars, Bawden says.
-In some cases, a doctor’s prescription for a change deemed medically necessary is another option to consider.
+In some cases, funds may be available for a change a doctor prescribes as medically necessary.